New COVID case reported at Northwest detention center; activists seek release of vulnerable detainees

 Angelina Godoy, director of the Center for Human Rights at the University of Washington, said an upcoming report by the center will show detainees “are still reportedly held in close proximity, have to line up together at the medical clinic,” and “go out to the yard at the same time.”

 GEO laid out an array of safety measures it is taking, including providing masks to detainees at least three times a week and intensive cleaning.
-It also said the Tacoma facility has “double the number of healthcare staff, compared to correctional facilities.”
+It also said the Tacoma facility has “double the number of health care staff, compared to correctional facilities.”
 ICE provides medical care at detention facilities.

-ICE, in a statement, also noted detainees who have been exposed to COVID-19 are housed separately from the general population, and those with symptoms are placed in individual medical rooms, some of them airborne-infection-isolation rooms.
+ICE, in a statement, also noted detainees who have been exposed to the coronavirus are housed separately from the general population, and those with symptoms are placed in individual medical rooms, some of them airborne-infection-isolation rooms.
 The sickest are taken to the hospital.

 The latest detainee to test positive was placed in an airborne-infection-isolation room, according to ICE’s court filing, though it said he was asymptomatic.

-But Maru Mora Villalpando, an organizer at La Resistencia said in a news release that people detained in the same unit had called and described the normally young and vivacious individual as sleeping more than usual and having chills and a cold.
+But Maru Mora Villalpando, an organizer at La Resistencia, said in a news release that people detained in the same unit had called and described the normally young and vivacious individual as sleeping more than usual and having chills and a cold.

 Villalpando also said two detainees with medical conditions making them vulnerable to COVID-19 have been hunger-striking to demand the release of all detainees.